sudheermuthyala/terraform-/08-terraform-provisioners/103-implement-the-connection-block-for-file-provisioners-and-review/README.md

 ## File provisioners and connection Block
-- we can have connection block inside resource block
+- we can have connection block inside resource block for all provis